- July 10, 2016

 - Specific Formatting (users can see the whole site w/zooming in and out)

 I think you get it.
 If you’re not mobile friendly, now is the time.
 Mobile is everywhere.

 3. Simplify with Software

 Ten years ago when you started a business, the only software you most likely purchased was the Microsoft Office Suite.
 Unfortunately, that just won’t cut it anymore.
 The world of software has exploded for businesses.
 There is almost a software for anything.
 Type in “needed help + software.”
-I bet you can find a software to assist your business in it’s success.
-There are software’s from productivity to management on all levels of your company.
+I bet you can find software to assist your business in its success.
+There is the software’s from productivity to management on all levels of your company.

 Here are some of my favorite business software’s:

 - Salesforce or Pipedrive: customer relationship management (CRM) system.
 It’s free to nonprofits!